lawrencewalters/sfcc-catalog-inspector/README.md

 running
 -----------------

-1. Export your SFCC master catalog as xml from Business manager
+1. Export your SFCC master catalog as xml from Business manager (Merchant Tools >  Products and Catalogs >  Import & Export > Catalogs-Export)
 1. Export your SFCC site catalog as xml from Business manager (unless all your catalog data is in the master, then you'll just specify the same master file below)
+1. Download both of those to this directory (Merchant Tools >  Products and Catalogs >  Import & Export > Import & Export Files-Download)
-1. Run it from command line (powershell or git bash will work)
+1. Run this app from command line (powershell or git bash will work)

 `dotnet run`